cornelia-schulz/lost-in-translation/README.md

 # Lost in Translation
-A personal blog about localisation and development
+A personal blog about localisation and development.

 I have worked in software localisation for a good few years now and have recently finished the Enspiral Dev Academy's Web development bootcamp and enjoy all language related things as well as trying out new bits of code.
-This blog is about interesting things that I came across and got to play with.
+This blog is about interesting things that I come across and got to play with.

 Find this blog at https://www.cornelia-schulz.net